gabefiori/gotmux/README.md

 package main

 import (
 	"fmt"
+	"github.com/gabefiori/gotmux"
 	"log"
-    "github.com/gabefiori/gotmux"
 )

 func main() {
 	// Create a new tmux session
 	session, err := gotmux.NewSession(&gotmux.SessionConfig{
 		Name:       "session-name",
 		WindowName: "window-name", // Optional name for the window
 		Dir:        "/tmp",        // Optional working directory for the session })

 	if err != nil {
 		log.Fatal(err)
 	}

 	// Most commands now return only an error err = session.AddWindow("new-window")

 	if err != nil {
 		log.Fatal(err)
 	}

 	// Switch or attach to the created session.
 	// Warning: If the session is attached, code execution will stop err = session.AttachOrSwitch()

 	if err != nil {
 		log.Fatal(err)
 	}

 	// Kill another tmux session if it exists if gotmux.HasSession("other") {
 		gotmux.KillSession("other")
 	}

 	// List all sessions with a custom format and print them allSessions, err := gotmux.ListSessions("#S")

 	if err != nil {
 		log.Fatal(err)
 	}

 	for _, s := range allSessions.Iter() {
 		fmt.Println(s)
 	}

+	// Create a custom command
+	cmd, err := NewTmuxCmd("new-session", "-d", "-s", "new session")

+	if err != nil {
+		return err
+	}

+	err = cmd.Exec()                   // Execute
+	output, err = cmd.ExecWithOutput() // Execute with output
+	err = cmd.ExecSyscall()            // Execute with syscall
 }
 ```